 The local mall - Aina Haina Shopping Center - boasts about 30 tenants, including Foodland Farms, a yoga studio, a pet hospital, several restaurants and more.
 There are 3 neighborhood parks among Aina Haina real estate and across Kalanianaole Hwy are Wailupe and Kawaikui Beach Park, both offering ample parking and beach access for surfing, kayaking, paddle boarding, fishing and more.

-The average days on market for Aina Haina houses before sold were 3 days August 2017 compared to 56 days August 2016.
+The average days on market for Aina Haina houses before sold were 12 days September 2017.

 Aina Haina History Debate rages over how Aina Haina got its name.
 Some believe it is rooted in 'Haina' as the Hawaiian word meaning 'sacrifice'.
 The presence of the ancient Kawauoha Heiau deep in the valley, believed to have been the site of human sacrifice, strengthens the case.